 When it comes to the little person in your life, try using compliments for girls that reflect self-esteem and confidence.
-With International Women’s Day—and Women’s History month—upon us, there’s no better time to celebrate even the youngest women in your life by recognizing all the things our daughters can do.
+Words are powerful, and when they come from a grown-up they can make a huge difference (click here for common phrases never to say to a girl).
 From appreciating her creative side to how far and fast her strong legs will carry her, here are 15 nice things to say to your daughter today (and every day).

 1. I love how hard you worked hard on this project, and how you stuck with it even when you got frustrated.
 Focus on how they overcame the challenge and what they accomplished.